bjarkirafn/JaToolsPS/README.md

 # JaTools WIP!!

-JaTools is a PowerShell module that needs a description.
+JaTools is my personal little Oompa Loompas for Powershell development.

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/bjarkirafn/JaCore/tree/master/docs/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to bjarkirafn@gmail.com.